chriskish19/mt_window/README.md

 <h1> Multithreaded win32 window example</h1>
 <p>Small program that demonstrates how you might go about running multiple windows on seperate threads each with its own win32 message pump.
-Painful but possible.</p>
+Painful but possible.
+There is no error handling provided as this is a simple example program!</p>

 <h1>Prerequisites</h1>
 <li>Git</li>